 Anything that involves them grabbing you or giving them an excuse to touch you means they can snag watches, jewelry and while you are distracted offer to hold your camera then run off with it.

-Just be wary of people getting very close want grabbing you in any way.
+Just be wary of people getting very close and grabbing you in any way.

 10. Carry a Decoy

-It may sound strange, but if you are traveling in an area or country with a higher crime rate then carrying a cheap decoy wallet with some expired cards and small amount of cash in it is a good idea.
+If you are traveling in an area or country with a higher crime rate carrying a cheap decoy wallet with some expired cards and small amount of cash in it is a good idea.

 That way if you find yourself face to face with a thief, you can easily hand it over without losing too much.
 Plus, you stand a better chance of walking away unscathed because they won’t feel like they have to try and take it from you.
 They have what they want.
 Let the robbers discover their loss later when you are safely back in your accommodation.

 If you are walking around covered in gold chains, rings and dripping jewels then chances are people will notice and think you’ve got money.
 This makes you more of a target.